auth0/Lock-Facebook.Android/README.md

 }
 ```

 Call `start` to begin the authentication flow.
-Both the authentication and the permissions request code are ignored as they are defined internally by the Facebook SDK.
-Also this provider doesn't need any custom android permissions.
+The permissions request code is ignored as this provider doesn't need any custom android permissions.

 ```java
 provider.start(this, callback, RC_PERMISSIONS, RC_AUTHENTICATION);